TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-mgnt-serverparams.md

    You can access the Azure CLI from the Azure portal using Cloud Shell.
 See the icon toolbar in the top right corner of your screen.

-   We apologize for the incovenience and are working to resolve the portal issue.
+   We apologize for the inconvenience and are working to resolve the portal issue.

 ## **Recommended Documents**